libcxx/Snowlake/docs/source/tutorial.rst

 ------

-With the environment definition fields described, let us specify the required field for our inference group definition.
+With the environment definitions described, let us specify the required field for our inference group definition.

 Since we want to have the synthesized C++ class be named